sandyschumann/sandyschumann.github.io/README.md

 Schumann, S., & Moore, Y. (2022).
 The COVID-19 outbreak as a trigger event for sinophobic hate crimes in the United Kingdom.
 The British Journal of Criminology.

 Schumann, S., Rottweiler, B., & Gill, P. (2022).
 Assessing the relationship between terrorist attacks against ingroup or outgroup members and public support for terrorism.
 Frontiers in Psychology, 13.

-Masciantonio, A., Schumann, S., & Bourguignon, D. (2021).
-Sexual and gender-based violence: to tweet or not to tweet?.
-Cyberpsychology: Journal of Psychosocial Research on Cyberspace, 15(3).

-Schumann, S., Thomas, F., Ehrke, F., Bertlich, T., & Dupont, J. C. (2021).
-Maintenance or Change?
-Examining the Reinforcing Spiral Between Social Media News Use and Populist Attitudes.
-[Information, Communication & Society](https://doi.org/10.31219/osf.io/b2yt9)

 ### Contact